-CTPS will provide technical assistance to Massport's Department of Economic Planning and Development, which will support Massport in its desire to examine and improve ground-access options.
+CTPS will provide technical assistance to Massport's Strategic & Business Planning Department, which will support Massport in its desire to examine and improve ground-access options.

 Activities may include support for Logan International Airport ground-access planning and related data collection and analysis.
 This work may be redirected or modified in response to emerging issues.